AaltoSciComp/python-debugging/defensive-programming.rst

      assert expression1, expression2

-     # Which is eqvivalent to:
+     # Which is equivalent to:

      if __debug__:
          if not expression0: raise AssertionError